-This course provides an integrated technological approach to algebraic topics used in problem solving.
-Emphasis is placed on applications involving equations and inequalities; polynomial, rational, exponential and logarithmic functions; and graphing and data analysis/modeling.
-Upon completion, students should be able to choose an appropriate model to fit a data set and use the model for analysis and prediction.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics for the Associate in Arts Degree.
+This is the first of two courses designed to emphasize topics which are fundamental to the study of calculus.
+Emphasis is placed on equations and inequalities, functions (linear, polynomial, rational), systems of equations and inequalities, and parametric equations.
+Upon completion, students should be able to solve practical problems and use appropriate models for analysis and predictions.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.

-MAT 171 Precalculus Algebra
+MAT 171A Precalculus Algebra Lab 0 2